lianona/3D-Scanner/README.md

 ### How to use

-Please refer to the instruction.docx file for installtion and operation instructions.
+Please refer to the instruction.docx file for help with installtion and operation.
+Please refer to the doc folder for project demos and reports.

 ### Authors